kitkat-py/Scientific-Calculator/README.md

-# Calculator
+# GUI SCientific Calculator
-A GUI interfaced scientific calculator that can elaborate its results by rewriting the answer in a more visually pleasing way.
+A GUI scientific calculator that can elaborate its results by rewriting the answer in a more visually pleasing way.

 - Powers in base ten
 - Approximation